Shabani Nonda

 Shabani Christophe Nonda (born 6 March 1977) is a former professional footballer who played as a striker.
-Born in Burundi, he represented the DR Congo national team, earning 36 caps and scoring 20 goals.
+Born in Burundi, he played for the DR Congo national team, earning 36 caps and scoring 20 goals.
 He was selected for DR Congo's squad for the 2002 Africa Cup of Nations.
+He had a prominent Career with the East African giants Young Africans (Yanga), before joining Vaal professionals in South Africa.